Our terms and conditions outline the risks and anyone participating at BOUNCE is deemed to have accepted these conditions prior to participating.

-The general safety rules and guidelines for each area are displayed throughout BOUNCE.
-Our terms and conditions outline the risks and anyone jumping at BOUNCE is deemed to have accepted these conditions prior to jumping.
-Like most sporting activities, trampolining creates the potential for injury even when done properly and following appropriate rules and guidelines.
+Like most sporting activities, trampolining and other adventure-challenge activities creates the potential for injury even when done properly and following appropriate rules and guidelines.
 Our rules and safety guidelines have been developed in conjunction with recognised safety experts with the specific direction to meet or exceed world’s best practice.
-To minimise the chance of dangerous situations, especially for inexperienced jumpers, we have clearly posted trampoline court rules at the entrance to each court.
-These rules are enforced by our floor staff.
+To minimise the chance of dangerous situations, especially for inexperienced participants, we have clearly posted rules at the entrance to each area.
+These rules are enforced by our staff.

 Historically, trampoline related injuries have occurred when jumpers have ‘fallen off’ a trampoline onto the ground or landed ‘on the frame’.
-BOUNCE has minimized these risks by ensuring our trampoline areas are walled with rebounding surfaces and that our frames are covered in the highest-grade padding available.
-We have designed our facility to reduce or eliminate the hazards associated with typical home trampolines and are continually working to ensure a safe environment through optimal design, engineering, construction, training and research.
+BOUNCE has minimized these risks by ensuring our trampoline areas are walled with rebounding surfaces and frames are covered in high grade foam padding, that has undertaken head attenuation testing in line with potential fall heights.
+We have designed our facility to reduce or eliminate the hazards associated with typical home trampolines and are continually working to ensure a safe environment through optimal design, engineering, construction, staff training, supervision and research.

-Every square inch of exposed trampoline support structure (the steel and springs between the trampoline beds) is covered by more than two inches of gymnastics-grade padding.
+All trampoline support structures (the steel and springs between the trampoline beds) are covered by more than two inches of high grade foam padding.
 In the Performance Trampoline area, this increases to eight inches.
 In addition, we have added technology to our padding – the first layer is a carpet-bonded foam for durability and strength, and the second layer of foam is enclosed in vinyl for adjustability and comfort.
 The springs are completely encapsulated in a polypropylene sheet and covered by vinyl padding.
-We have met or exceed the padding requirements advocated by the International leading standard.
+We have met or exceeded the padding requirements advocated by all applicable International standards.

-Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximise grip, to help maximise safety and general hygiene.
+Anyone jumping at BOUNCE is required to wear our grip-socks designed to help maximise grip, safety and general hygiene.